Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearchHomeCoronaRepaying corona support

 Pay off your tax debt with a payment arrangement from the Tax Administration

-Have you been granted special tax payment extension due to corona?
+Have you been granted a special tax payment extension due to coronavirus?
 You have had to pay off your tax debt since 1 October 2022.
-A special payment plan has been available from the Tax Administration.
-Do you not meet the conditions to use this?
-Then you may have been told you must repay your tax debt in one lump sum before 29 August 2023.
-Do you have more debts?
-See if you can conclude a restructuring agreement.
+A special payment plan has been available from the Netherlands Tax Administration.
+Read more about what the payment plan means for you.

 Tax debt after special tax payment extension

-You have been granted a special tax payment extension due to the corona crisis.
+You have been granted a special tax payment extension (in Dutch) due to the coronavirus crisis.
 For example, for your turnover tax (VAT), income tax, or corporate tax.
 During the payment extension, you did not have to pay any tax.
 The taxes that you have not yet paid jointly form your tax debt.
 You must always repay a tax debt.

 Conclude a restructuring agreement before 1 April 2024